mozilla/addon-sdk/static-files/md/dev-guide/getting-started.md

     Usage: cfx [options] [command]

 This is the `cfx` command-line program.
-It's your primary interface to the Jetpack SDK.
+It's your primary interface to the Add-on SDK.
 You use it to launch Firefox and test your add-on, package your add-on for distribution, view documentation, and run unit tests.

 Once you're ready, move on to the next section: [Packaging].